demisto/content/Playbooks/playbook-IT_-_Employee_Offboarding_CHANGELOG.md

 ## [Unreleased]
+Added functionality that allows offboarding employees on a future date.

 ## [20.1.2] - 2020-01-22
 Fixed an issue where the playbook would open up at a location where the tasks are not centered.